 Skateboarding can be a great way to have fun and get some exercise with your pup.
 But, just like with anything else, safety should always come first.
 Here are some top tips to keep your pup safe when skateboarding:

-1. Start slow.
-Before hitting the streets, start your pup off on the flat ground with a few practice runs.
-This will help them get used to the motion of skateboarding and will help you learn their balance.
+- Start slow: Before hitting the streets, start your pup off on flat ground with a few practice runs.
+This will help them get used to the motion of skateboarding and will help them learn their balance.

-2. Use a helmet and protective gear.
-Make sure your pup has a helmet and other protective gear, like elbow and knee pads, to help prevent injury.
+- Use a helmet and protective gear: Make sure your pup has a helmet and other protective gear, like elbow and knee pads, to help prevent injury.

-3. Don’t go alone.
-Have a friend or family member join you and your pup on the skateboarding adventure.
+- Don’t go alone: Have a friend or family member join you and your pup on the skateboarding adventure.
 This will help keep an eye on your pup and be there in case of an emergency.

-4. Stay away from traffic.
-Skateboarding around cars and other traffic can be dangerous.
+- Stay away from traffic: Skateboarding around cars and other traffic can be dangerous.
 Find a safe area to practice so that you and your pup can stay safe.

-5. Take frequent breaks.
-Skateboarding can be tiring for both of you, so make sure to take frequent breaks.
+- Take frequent breaks: Skateboarding can be tiring for both of you, so make sure to take frequent breaks.
 This will help your pup stay hydrated and will give you time to check for any injuries.
 By following these tips, you and your pup can have a safe and fun time skateboarding!

 The Best Skateboards for Dogs